 Melissa Shields Jenkins

-As a teacher and scholar, I create connections between literary studies and the opportunities and responsibilities of an increasingly global world.
-At Wake Forest University, I am an associate professor in the English department.
+I am an associate professor in the English department.
 I earned my MA and PhD in English from Harvard University, and my BA in English from Wake Forest University.
 I research nineteenth century British literature and culture, the history of the book, gender studies, and transatlantic race studies.
 I am particularly interested in interdisciplinary, socio-cultural approaches to literary studies.
-My first book, Fatherhood, Authority, and British Reading Culture (2014), paired theories of authority by John Stuart Mill and Max Weber with novels, conduct books, and life-writing.
-My second book project, Habits of Sympathy in Victorian Britain, interrogates the relationship between literary form and sympathetic identification across the divides of race, gender, and class.
-I am also working on a third book called Place and Power in Children’s Literature.
+Current projects include book-length manuscripts entitled Habits of Sympathy in Victorian Britain and Place and Power in Children’s Literature.
 In my teaching, I focus on serving students at all levels, from incoming freshmen in basic and divisional courses to advanced graduate students in specialized seminars.
-I am a faculty fellow in a freshman residence hall on campus, a long-time lower division adviser, and the Director of Undergraduate Studies for Wake Forest’s English department.
+I am a long-time lower division adviser and residence hall Faculty Fellow, I serve on committees related to lower division advising and the first-year experience, and I am the Director of Undergraduate Studies for Wake Forest’s English department.
 In my acts of university service and mentoring, I focus on easing the transition from high school to college, and on preparing students for success in graduate and professional studies.

 Office: Tribble Hall C-112

 Fall 2021 office hours: Mondays, 12:30-2 in Tribble C-112; Tuesdays, 12:30-2 in Collins Residence Hall, and by appointment